djeada/Linux-Notes/notes/managing_users.md

 groupmod -g 1001 admins
 ```

-## Challenges
+### Challenges

-I. Basic User Details

-- Display your current username.
-- Utilize the `id` command to retrieve your unique UID.

-II.
-Root User Exploration
+1. Display your current username and use the `id` command to retrieve your unique UID, GID, and any groups you belong to.
+Discuss the significance of these identifiers and how they relate to user identity and access control on a Linux system.

-- Describe the purpose and power of the root user.
-- How can you temporarily gain root privileges in the terminal without fully switching to the root user?
+2. Explain the purpose and capabilities of the root user.
+Describe how you can temporarily gain root privileges using `sudo` without fully switching to the root user account, and discuss when and why this approach is preferred over a full root login.

-III.
-Dive into Shadow File

-- Obtain the necessary permissions to view the `/etc/shadow` file.
-- Can you locate the entry corresponding to your user in this file?
+3. Obtain the necessary permissions to view the `/etc/shadow` file.
+Locate the entry corresponding to your user in this file, and explain the purpose of the `/etc/shadow` file, including what information it stores and why it’s restricted to privileged users.

-IV.
-Audit User Activity

-- Review the `/var/log/auth.log` file to identify users who have recently logged in.
-- Employ `grep` to extract instances where users have invoked the `sudo` command.
+4. Review the `/var/log/auth.log` file to identify users who have recently logged in, and use `grep` to extract instances where users have invoked the `sudo` command.
+Explain how monitoring login and sudo activity contributes to system security and auditing.

-V. Listing Users and Their Actions

-- Compile a list of users currently logged in to the system.
-- Organize this list alphabetically and, for each user, detail the command they're currently executing.
+5. Compile a list of users currently logged in to the system, organizing it alphabetically, and detail the command each user is currently executing.
+Discuss how monitoring active users and their actions can be useful for system management and security.

-VI.
-Group Management

-- Construct a group named "studygroup" and enroll your user into it.
-- Generate two more users, e.g., "alice" and "bob", and assimilate them into "studygroup".
-- Confirm that these user accounts are correctly established.
-- Set up a directory that grants read and write permissions exclusively for "studygroup" members.
-Test permissions by creating and editing files within this directory from different user accounts.
-- Subsequently, dismantle the extra user accounts you instituted.
+6. Create a group named "studygroup" and add your user to it.
+Then, create two more users, such as "alice" and "bob," and add them to the group.
+Set up a directory with read and write permissions exclusively for "studygroup" members, and test access by creating and modifying files within it.
+Finally, remove the extra user accounts and explain how group-based permissions facilitate collaboration.

-VII.
-Special User Permissions

-Grant a user without `sudo` permissions the authority to exclusively execute the `shutdown` command.
-Validate that this user can perform the action.
+7. Grant a user without `sudo` permissions the ability to execute only the `shutdown` command.
+Test this setup to verify that the user can perform the action and discuss how restricted sudo access can allow users to perform specific administrative tasks without full privileges.

-VIII.
-Understanding User Locks

-- Explain the distinction between locking a user account and nullifying its password.
+8. Describe the difference between locking a user account and nullifying its password.
+Demonstrate both actions using `usermod -L` and `passwd -d`, and discuss the effects on user access and account security.
-- Detail the outcomes when the commands `usermod -L` and `passwd -d` are run.

-IX.
-Inspecting User and Group IDs

-- Change the UID of a test user.
-Reflect on why and when this might be necessary.
-- Alter the GID of a test group and describe potential scenarios where this action would be essential.

-X. Advanced Group Management

-- How would you modify group memberships without using `usermod` or `gpasswd`?
-- Create a file and modify its group ownership.
-Discuss how this affects file access based on group membership.
-- List all groups a user is a member of without using the `id` command.

-XI.
-Managing Superuser Privileges
+9. Change the UID of a test user and the GID of a test group, reflecting on scenarios where it might be necessary to modify these IDs, such as resolving UID or GID conflicts.
+Explain how these changes can impact user access to files and other resources.

-- Designate a user the capability to execute a limited set of commands with superuser rights.
-Validate these permissions by running those commands as the designated user.
-- Illustrate the risks associated with providing a user with unrestricted sudo access.
+10. Designate a user with permissions to execute a limited set of commands with superuser rights.
+Verify these permissions by running the commands as the designated user.
+Discuss the risks of providing unrestricted sudo access and how selective command permissions can enhance security.

-XII.
-Role-based Access

-Imagine a scenario where you have three categories of users: Admins, Editors, and Viewers.
-How would you structure groups and permissions to ensure that:

-- Admins have full access to all files and commands.
-- Editors can modify but not delete certain files.
-- Viewers can only read specific files and not modify them.